-Goldsmith sponsored several exhibits at the National Portrait Gallery including: The Art of Elaine de Kooning (2015); The Face of Battle (2017); The Sweat of Their Face (2017); The American Presidents (2018) and Votes for Women (2019).
+Goldsmith sponsored several exhibits at the National Portrait Gallery including: The Art of Elaine de Kooning (2015); The Face of Battle (2017); The Sweat of Their Face (2017); The American Presidents Gallery (2018), Votes for Women (2019) and Every Eye Is Upon Me: First Ladies of the United States (2020).
 In 2017 she was named to the Host Committee of the Smithsonian representing the National Portrait Gallery.
 In 2018, Goldsmith provided support for the acquisition of the earliest known photograph of a U.S. President, John Quincy Adams, for the permanent collection of the National Portrait Gallery.

 Ronny, as she was known to her friends, was born in New York City in 1947, the daughter of Abraham D. Goldsmith, a corporate tax attorney and Sara Sussman.
 Her father died when she was 7 and her mother, diagnosed as paranoid schizophrenic took her own life.
 Goldsmith described her parent’s influence on her life with a note of irony writing, “I fortunately inherited my parent’s assets and more fortunately overcame their liabilities.”